lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 This is okay for a small program, but it gets harder as the program gets bigger.
 Bigger programs have more options what they can do based on the possible user input and configuration.
-Their manual testing becomes time-consuming, especially when it needs to be repeated after every change, and it becomes more likely errors get unnoticed.
+Their manual testing becomes time-consuming, especially when it needs to be repeated after every change, and it becomes more likely errors slip unnoticed into our code.

 Humans are not very good at performing boring repetitive tasks, that is the domain of computers.
 And, not surprisingly, that is the reason why